bernie-skipole/indipyterm/README.md

       --host HOST  Hostname/IP of the INDI server (default localhost).
       --version    show program's version number and exit

+If you have a tool such as pipx or uv, then indipyterm can be installed into a virtual environment and run with a single command:

+pipx run indipyterm

+or

+uvx indipyterm

 A typical session would look like: